roshan076/My-Portfolio/Web-Design/README.md

 ### 12. City Skyline:
 The [`City-Skyline`](./12.City-Skyline/index.html) folder contains a project that showcases a responsive city skyline design, with buildings and windows styled using CSS variables and gradients.

+### 13. Magazine:
+The [`Magazine`](./13.Magazine/index.html) folder contains a webpage that highlights the new freeCodeCamp curriculum.
+The design includes a hero section, author details, social media links, and historical insights about the curriculum's development.
+The layout is fully responsive with an engaging text and image structure.

 ## Acknowledgments
 - These projects were completed as guided exercises provided by freeCodeCamp.